contagon/handbook/handbook/29-meetings-in-the-church.md

 Sometimes a stake council meeting could immediately follow a brief high council meeting (see [29.3.7](29-meetings-in-the-church.md#2937-high-council-meeting)).
 This can help reduce the number of meetings for leaders to attend.

-To understand principles that guide council meetings in the Church, all council members should study [chapter 7](7.md).
+To understand principles that guide council meetings in the Church, all council members should study [4.3](4-leadership-in-the-church-of-jesus-christ.md#43-councils-in-the-church) and [4.4](4-leadership-in-the-church-of-jesus-christ.md#44-principles-of-effective-councils).

 For information about participants joining the meeting remotely, see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings).

-### 29.3.9 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Stake Adult Leadership Committee Meeting
+### 29.3.9 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Stake Adult Leadership Committee Meeting

 Purpose